iicoats/Capstone_Level_1/README.md

 Day 3: [12/13/23]
 Today I will start by changing the mileage charge to $1.95.
 Then I will start styling the pages.
+Styling........I am having issues with a couple pictures going full screen instead of small picture repeated.
+I have requested help.
+I need to do my text and style it as well.

 Day 4: [Date]
 Repeat the same structure as Day 1